 In addition to Walter’s struggle for Animal Liberation he is also vehemently Straight Edge and opposes drug culture in all its various forms.
 In the winter of 1997 Walter destroyed one of the largest meth operations in north Iowa, an act of vigilante justice that earned him 4 years in state prison and became the subject of the song and music video “To Ashes” by the band “Earth Crisis”.
 Walter is also the author of the book “Always Looking Forward” , a collection of essays and interviews that he wrote while in county jails in Utah and Colorado for his underground resistance against Animal exploitation.

 From January 2012 to March 11, 2015, Walter was imprisoned in a Communications Management Unit (CMU) in the United States Penitentiary at Marion, Illinois.
 (CMU’s are specialized, secretive and restricted prison units set up originally to house Muslim Political Prisoners.)
-While there, Walter took Shahada (the declaration of faith in Islam) on August 5th of 2014 and accepted the name “Abdul Haqq” which means “Servant of The Truth.”
 In March 2015, the Bureau of Prisons granted his request for transfer to the general population at USP Marion.
-On September 21, 2015, Abdul Haqq was transferred to FCI Greenville.
+On September 21, 2015, Walter was transferred to FCI Greenville.

 “Animal Liberation, Whatever It May Take!”